Quebec Autoroute 35

 Autoroute 35 (A-35) is an Autoroute in the region of Montérégie, Quebec, Canada.
 With the first section constructed in the 1960s, the A-35 links Saint-Jean-sur-Richelieu with Montreal via the A-10.
-The A-35 is also the primary route for traffic between Montreal and Boston, although it ends 6.4 km short of the U.S. border.
-South of its current terminus in Saint-Armand, the A-35 continues as Route 133 which is four-lane divided for 6.5 km to the border.
+The A-35 is also the primary route for traffic between Montreal, Canada, and Boston, Massachusetts, United States, although it ends 6.4 km north of the Canada–United States border.
+South of its current terminus in Saint-Armand, the A-35 continues as Route 133, which is a four-lane, divided highway for 6.5 km to the border.
 An extension of A-35 to meet Interstate 89 at Saint-Armand would have completed a nearly 500 km limited-access highway link between Montreal and Boston.
 It had been scheduled to open in 2017, but was delayed until 2023, and then delayed again until 2025, with the final segment from the border to 6.5 km north of it cancelled in March 2025.
-The southernmost section of Route 133 has been a four-lane divided highway for many years, allowing the transition from the newly constructed autoroute to be smooth, although not converted to autoroute standards.
+The southernmost section of Route 133 has been a four-lane, divided highway for many years, allowing the transition from the newly constructed autoroute to be smooth, although not converted to autoroute standards.

 Like many Quebec Autoroutes, the A-35 also has a name: Autoroute de la Vallée-des-Forts (Forts Valley Highway).
 The name refers to a chain of forts built by the French in the Richelieu Valley during the 17th and 18th centuries to defend their colonial settlements from the Iroquois.
 The A-35 used to be known as Autoroute de la Nouvelle-Angleterre (New England Motorway), referring to its role as a link between Quebec and New England.